Chief programmer team

-A chief programmer team was the concept of a programming team organized in a star around a "chief" role, granted to the software engineer who understood the system's intentions the best.
-Other team members got supporting roles.
+A chief programmer team is a programming team organized in a star around a "chief" role, granted to the software engineer who understands the system's intentions the best.
+Other team members get supporting roles.

-The concept was similar to that of a surgical team in which a surgeon who performs the operation is supported by medical staff such as an anaesthetist and nurses.
+The concept is similar to that of a surgical team in which a surgeon who performs the operation is supported by medical staff such as an anaesthetist and nurses.

 Fred Brooks describes the concept in detail in The Mythical Man-Month, as proposed by Harlan Mills in 1971.

 Team structure

 The team consists of people.
 Various roles have been defined for team members, the following are taken from Brooks.